Book Image Not Available Book Image Not Available

 Overview

 The New York Matrimonial Trial Handbook 2d Edition (Bookbaby, 2024) by Joel R. Brandes of the New York Bar was written for both the attorney who has never tried a matrimonial action and for the experienced litigator.
 It is a "how to" book for lawyers.
-This handbook is a companion work to his 12-volume treatise, Law and the Family New York, 2024-2025 Edition (Thomson Reuters), which contains extensive coverage of the law related to matrimonial actions and family court proceedings.
+This handbook is a companion to his 12-volume treatise, Law and the Family New York, 2024-2025 Edition (Thomson Reuters), which contains extensive coverage of the New York law dealing with matrimonial actions and family court proceedings.

-The New York Matrimonial Trial Handbook, 2d Editions is available in electronic and pdf editions at the Consulting Services Bookstore at https://www.nysdivorce.net/new-york-matrimonial-trial-handbook-2d-edition.html
+The New York Matrimonial Trial Handbook, 2d Edition, is available in electronic and pdf editions at the Consulting Services Bookstore at https://www.nysdivorce.net/new-york-matrimonial-trial-handbook-2d-edition.html

 Description